-CAUTION: When boring, and at all times the spindle is running, the machine must be in CLAMP.
+CAUTION: When boring and at all times the spindle is running this switch MUST be in the CLAMP position.

 The Clamp holds the spindle base to the tabletop when the machine is boring.
-Any time you are in Float or Neutral, pressing the Clamp button will clamp the spindle base to the tabletop.
+The switch must be released from the Clamp position to move the spindle base horizontally.